sap345/NR-PROJECT/README.md

 Instructions:
 1.Download the necessary files to explore the project.

 2.Follow the instructions in the PDF for a step-by-step guide on setting up and running the project.

 3.Execute the project code in Kali environment using the provided command.

+enjoy using network research project by Ariel Sapir